FTCLib/FTCLib-Docs/installation.md

 ## Install EasyOpenCV Dependency

-Since FTCLib depends on EasyOpenCV for vision, and because EasyOpenCV depends on [OpenCV-Repackaged](https://github.com/OpenFTC/OpenCV-Repackaged), you will need to copy [`libOpenCvNative.so`](https://github.com/OpenFTC/OpenCV-Repackaged/blob/master/doc/libOpenCvNative.so) from the `/doc` folder of that repo into the `FIRST` folder on the USB storage of the Robot Controller \(i.e. connect the Robot Controller to your computer with a USB cable, put it into MTP mode, and drag 'n drop the file\).
-For Control Hub, you simply have to put the file in the `FIRST` folder.
-No settings need to be checked.
+Since FTCLib depends on EasyOpenCV for vision, and because EasyOpenCV depends on [OpenCV-Repackaged](https://github.com/OpenFTC/OpenCV-Repackaged), you will need to copy [libOpenCvAndroid453.so](https://github.com/OpenFTC/OpenCV-Repackaged/tree/9a4d3d4bc001feffb3767842fa2de0c38a98883a/doc/native_libs/armeabi-v7a) into the `FIRST` folder of the Robot Controller (i.e. connect the Robot Controller to your computer with a USB cable, put it into MTP mode, and drag 'n drop the file).

 ### Sync Gradle and Finished!